Skip to main content

 Current Status: Execute

-With initial professional development (IPD) requirements established at the regional level by the West African Economic and Monetary Union (WAEMU), ONECCA-Togo is responsible for setting continuing professional development (CPD) requirements for its members and closely collaborates with other organizations in Togo that are involved in initial education and training to better align national educational programs with the IES requirements.
+With initial professional development (IPD) requirements established at the regional level by the West African Economic and Monetary Union (WAEMU), the Ordre National des Experts-Comptables et des Comptables Agréés du Togo (ONECCA-Togo) supports implementation of the regional education framework and is responsible for establishing continuing professional development (CPD) requirements for its members.
+At the national level, the institute continues to work with education providers and relevant ministries to strengthen alignment of national educational programs with the International Education Standards (IES).

 Current Status: Execute

-In June 2017, the OHADA issued Regulation No. 01/2017/CM/OHADA Pratiques Professionelles de la Comptabilité et de l’Audit dans les pays membresde l’OHADA to harmonize regional auditing standards with international best practice.
-The regulation states that effective from January 1, 2018, all audits in member states, which includes Togo, must be conducted in accordance with ISA as issued by the IAASB.
+In June 2017, the Organisation for the Harmonization of Business Law in Africa (OHADA) issued Regulation No. 01/2017/CM/OHADA Pratiques Professionnelles de la Comptabilité et de l’Audit dans les pays membres de l’OHADA to harmonize regional auditing standards with international best practice.
+The regulation states that, effective January 1, 2018, all audits in member states, including Togo, must be conducted in accordance with the International Standards on Auditing (ISA) as issued by the International Auditing and Assurance Standards Board (IAASB).

 Current Status: Sustain